iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/path-tool.md

 ![](../../../.gitbook/assets/iVP_path_tool_edit_corner_distance.jpg)

 Additionally, you can edit the individual angles of a path.
-The blue line that gets displayed once a path point is selected serves as the global Y-axis, providing a better reference point when adjusting your angles.
-The angles are measured based on the line between two points, where one of these points is the current point and the other is either the previous or the next point.
-The angle is formed between this line and global Y axis (blue line).
+A points angles are measured between the global Y axis and the line between the selected point and it's previous or next point.
+The blue line that gets displayed when a point is selected serves as a visual indicator for the global Y axis.

 ![](../../../.gitbook/assets/iVP_path_tool_edit_axis_distance.jpg)
 ## Measurement display options